jetadams/jetadams.github.io/_tfbaott/contents.md

 date: 2017-03-08
 header:
   image: /assets/images/tfbaottcover.jpg
+  caption: Cover art by Jeremy Adams and George Loch
 ---

 *Recommended for ages 4 and up.* **WARNING: CHOKING HAZARD.** *May contain pieces that are hard to swallow.
 In fact, if you're over a certain age it may not be for you either.*